Abraham12611/thedevarena-web/app/blog/content/top-10-SEO-strategies.md

 ## 6. **Optimize Page Load Speed**

 Developers are particularly sensitive to slow-loading pages.
-Optimize your website for speed by:
+Optimize your website for speed by compressing images, enabling browser caching, and minimizing CSS, JavaScript, and HTML.

-- Compressing images.
-- Enabling browser caching.
-- Minimizing CSS, JavaScript, and HTML.

 Fast websites improve user experience and rank better in search engines.

 ---